The Adventures of Mark Twain (1944 film): Plot

 When the Civil War ends, Pond finally finds Sam.
 He signs him up for a lecture tour.
 Charles and Olivia ("Livy") Langdon are in the audience of his very first lecture, where his humor and wit make him an immediate success.
 He marries Livy, despite her father's initial opposition, and becomes a famous writer and lecturer.

 However, Sam wants to become more than just a humorist.
 He invests in a typesetting machine and establishes a publishing company.
 Both ventures require more and more capital, so Sam has to keep writing furiously for years.
 Finally, he turns to businessman Henry Huttleston Rogers to extricate him from his financial mess.
 Rogers tells him he can avoid bankruptcy, but only if he does not honor his overly generous contract to publish Ulysses S. Grant's memoirs.
 Dismayed to find Grant poverty-stricken and dying, Sam decides that the country owes the man so much that going bankrupt is a small price to pay.
 (In reality, the company did publish Grant's memoirs—about eight years before Clemens met Rogers—and the venture was a huge success.
 The business did, in fact, eventually go bankrupt, but not because of Grant.)
 Though Rogers persuades the creditors to accept half payment, Sam is determined to pay in full his staggering debt of $250,000.
 To do so, he embarks on a strenuous worldwide lecture tour, leaving behind Livy to care for their daughters.

 At last, he manages to pay everything off and is reunited with his now-ailing wife in Florence.
 She is very proud when she receives word just before she dies that her husband is to receive an honorary doctorate from Oxford University, which she considers the greatest honor a writer can attain.

-Sam himself dies when Halley's Comet returns in 1910.
+Sam himself dies when Halley's Comet returns in 1910 (as he had predicted).
 Afterward, his spirit is called away by Tom and Huck to join them in the afterlife.
 Before walking away, Sam tells his grieving daughter (who cannot see him) that the rumors of his demise are greatly exaggerated.